scrapy-plugins/scrapy-zyte-smartproxy/docs/index.rst

    news

 :doc:`news`
-    See what has changed in recent Scrapy versions.
+    See what has changed in recent scrapy-crawlera versions.